 I’m a pretty chill dude who smiles a lot and gets along with mostly everybody.
 But obviously you can’t fully know that, so if you’re worried about who will be handling your money and who will be leading the group - or if you just want to say hi - I’m happy to hop on a video call with you.and we’ll set something up.

+Prefer that the money goes to charity?
 That may be an option at some point if the community grows large enough.
-I understand that this is a situation where the members are providing most of the value for each other and I’m not doing a ton more than providing the platform, so you may be hesitant for me to pocket the entire $650.
+I understand that this is a situation where the members are providing most of the value for each other and I’m not doing a ton more than providing the platform (which I spent LOAADDDSSS of timing researching and developing FWIW) so you may be hesitant for me to pocket all yo' dough.
 Or maybe that’s just a fear that I have in my head that nobody else would think of.
 Either way, for now, I’m keeping the money.
 Because if I don’t then I’ll have to go back to the 9-5 world and this wouldn’t be able to exist.

 You accrue vacation days over time just like at a typical job.
 You start with 0 and are given one additional vacation day each 14 calendar days.
 That’s ~26 vacation days per year.
 Any time that you fail to show up at least five days in a given week your vacation days are used to cover the balance.
 If you don’t have any left, you’re fired.
 You do not need to announce your vacations ahead of time.
 There is no extra credit for showing up more than five days in a given week.
 Holidays are treated no differently than other days, so you must use a vacation day if you want to skip a holiday.
 For y’all math nerds, that means you need to show up a minimum of 234 out of 365 days.